garrettharlow-hue/DNSC_3288_Future_Sales_Project/README.md

 - Source of test data
 - Number of rows in test data
 - State any differences in columns between training and test data

+**Model Details**
+- Columns used as input in the final model:
+- Type of model:
+- Software used to implement the model:
+- Version of the modeling software:
+- Hyperparameters or other settings of your model:

+**Quantitative Analysis**
+- Metrics used to evaluate the final model:
+- Final values:
+      - Training:
+      - Validation:
+      - Test Data: